mikeklepacz/CRM/replit.md

 ### Admin
 - Connect and manage Google Sheets (Store Database + Commission Tracker)
-- View all stores and all agent activity in Sales Dashboard
+- View all stores and all agent activity in Client Dashboard
 - Sync WooCommerce orders
 - Edit any cell in either sheet
 - Manage team assignments